Set up Your Environment - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Define XQL Configuration Settings

 The XQL Configuration settings control your Cortex Query Language (XQL) queries in the system.
-To make it easier for you to configure Case Sensitivity across Cortex XDR in one central area, you can configure case sensitivity (config_case_sensitive = true | false) is applied throughout the application.
-By default, this setting is set to true and field values are evaluated as case sensitive.
+To make it easier for you to configure Case Sensitivity across Cortex XDR in one central area, you can configure case sensitivity (config case_sensitive = true | false) is applied throughout the application.
+By default, this setting is set to false and field values are evaluated as case insensitive.
 This setting overwrites any other default configuration except for BIOCs, which will remain case insensitive no matter what this configuration is set to.

 Define Incident Mean Time to Resolve (MTTR)